arshad-jamil-01/landing-page-2/README.md

 # landing-page-2
-only HTML,Tailwindcss have been used in this project.
+only HTML, CSS,Tailwindcss have been used in this project.